Pet Care Home

 • Feed your fish daily.
 The rule of thumb is to give them as much as they can eat in 5 minutes.

-• Watching your aquarium is the source of enjoyment you get from your aquarium, so take the time to watch for unusual behaviour and signs of illness or distress.
+• Watching your aquarium is the source of enjoyment you get from your aquarium, so take the time to watch for unusual behavior and signs of illness or distress.
 Keep an eye out for visual signs like white spots, frayed fins, red or splotchy patches, bloated bellies, or hanging feces in your fish.
 Observe the fish interactions with each other to be aware of bullying, fin nipping, or excessive hiding of your fish.
 Watch for gasping at the surface, imbalance or swimming in an odd or different manner than is usual for your pets.
 If you observe any of these signs you may have to isolate or remove certain fish or treat the aquarium with medication for disease.
 Check the fish disease and treatment section if you suspect any illness.

 • Remove any dead or dying fish immediately.